 Comparing Interactive and Electronic Cat Toys

-There are too many ways to compare different cat toys, which is why you need to simplify things a bit.
+There are too many ways to compare different electronic cat toys, which is why you need to simplify things a bit.
 Rather than looking at all the finest details of each toy, we think it’s best to identify a few key areas that make the most difference.
 Then, you just have to find the toys that suit you and your cat’s needs the best in those areas, and you’re sure to be happy with your purchase.

 Does It Need Your Input?